DavidMorton/homekit_device/README.md

 This integration works alongside the Home Assistant HomeKit Bridge.
 After configuring your aggregated device, it will appear in the Home app as a single device with all its capabilities, rather than multiple separate accessories.

+### How it Works

+1. The integration creates a single device in Home Assistant that groups all related entities
+2. When exposed through the HomeKit Bridge, it appears as a single accessory in HomeKit
+3. The integration maps Home Assistant entities to appropriate HomeKit characteristics:
+   - Switches become binary controls
+   - Sensors become read-only characteristics
+   - Input numbers become sliders
+   - Input booleans become toggles

 ### Kettle Features in HomeKit

+When you open the Home app, your kettle will appear as a single device with:
 - Power on/off
-- Current temperature display
+- Current temperature display (in °C)
-- Target temperature control
+- Temperature control slider (0-100°C)
-- Keep warm mode toggle
+- Keep warm mode toggle (On/Off)
-- Keep warm duration setting
-- Countdown timer display
-- Fault status monitoring
+- All controls are accessible from the same device card

 ## Troubleshooting